robrichard/graphql-spec/spec/Section 6 -- Execution.md

 "Executing Operations” section below.

 ExecuteRequest(schema, document, operationName, variableValues, initialValue):
-  Note: the execution assumes implementing language support coroutines.
+  Note: the execution assumes implementing language supports coroutines.
   Alternatively, the socket can provide a write buffer pointer to allow {ExecuteRequest()}
   to directly write payloads into the buffer.
   * Let {operation} be the result of {GetOperation(document, operationName)}.